 Nothing comes easy in parlay betting, however.
-In fact, the reason parlays come with huge payouts is because picking multiple winners is very hard to do.
+The reason parlays come with huge payouts is because picking multiple winners is very hard to do.

 These are often considered the fun bets.
 Proposition bets, or props, are often exotic bets with little or no impact on the actual outcome of a game.

 Props are essentially gamblers betting on whether or not something will happen.
 Will the coin toss before the start of the game come up heads or tails?
 Will the Giants score first against the Jets?
 Will Eli Manning throw for more than 2 touchdown passes?

 Sportsbooks often offer props on all kinds of things in big games with large audiences such as the Super Bowl.